dentarg/auth0-blog/_posts/2018-03-05-build-robust-apps-with-mithril-and-auth0.md

 export default NavBar;
 ```

-Now, in that same folder, create `MainStage.jsx` with this content:
+Now, in that same folder, create `MainStage.jsx` with this code:

 ```jsx
 // src/components/layout/MainStage.jsx